Go to main content

 Polypropylene (PP)

 Polypropylene is another common material that offers high strength and is also resistant to various chemicals and high temperatures.
-It is often used to create housings and enclosures for electronics and medical devices.
+It is often used to create housings for electronics and medical equipment.

 Polyamide (PA) - Nylon

-Polyamide is a material that has high mechanical strength and can withstand high temperatures, chemicals, and wear.
-It is often used to manufacture components in the automotive industry and for portable electronic products such as laptops.
-Among polyamides, PA6 and PA66 are the most common engineering plastics.
+Polyamide is a material that has high mechanical strength and can withstand high temperatures, chemicals and wear.
+It is often used to manufacture components in the automotive industry and for portable electronic products, such as laptops.
+PA6 and PA66 are the most common Polyamides.

 Thermoplastic elastomers (TPE)

-These plastics are soft and tough like rubber, have good abrasion resistance, can be made transparent, and are easy to process.
+These plastics are soft and tough, similar to rubber, have good abrasion resistance, can be made transparent and are easy to process.
 Many TPE materials can be cost-effective alternatives to rubber.
 However, rubber has higher elasticity.
-TPE is often used on car bumpers as it can be painted or for sports equipment such as fins, snorkels, etc.
+TPE is often used in car bumpers because it can be painted, or for sports equipment such as fins, snorkels and the like.

 Acrylonitrile-butadiene-styrene (ABS)